 TVA uses the lake to operate its pumped storage facility, located almost 1,000 feet below.
 During periods of low demand, the upper reservoir is filled with water from the lower one, Nickajack Lake.
 When power is needed, water is drained from the upper reservoir into a large concrete pipe that leads to four large turbines, which help generate electricity for all of the Tennessee Valley.

 They once offered tours of the pumped-storage facility – the only one in the TVA system – but closed it to the public several years ago because of safety concerns.
 Now you can watch a virtual tour and learn more about the entire TVA system with interactive displays at TVA’s Visitor Center.

-Explore the many trails off the Visitors Center or head to Laurel Point by car, which offers a baseball field, volleyball court, picnic tables and more trails.
+Explore the many trails off the Visitors Center or head to Laurel Point by car, which offers a baseball field, volleyball court, picnic tables, and more trails.
 (Turn right on the one-way road right outside the Visitors Center).
 East Overlook is another scenic spot, offering panoramic views of downtown Chattanooga and more trails.
-For directions to the visitors center, mountain biking trails and other locations, click here.
+Visit SORBA's website for directions to the visitors center, mountain biking trails, and other locations.

 Pets are allowed on a leash, and trails range from beginner to advanced.
 Detailed trail maps, also available at the Visitor’s Center, clearly mark rider level and mileage.